It was only in early September of 2012 that Optus officially opened its LTE network for business, despite months of trials earlier in the year.

 The acquisition has enabled Optus to build it's 4G Plus TD-LTE network with the 2.3GHz spectrum alongside the 1800Mhz spectrum, but this does require dual-band devices.

-In September last year, Optus also turned on its LTE Advanced carrier aggregation system that uses multiple 2.3MHz TDD channels in selected areas of Sydney, Melbourne, Brisbane Adelaide and Canberra.
-Through devices that support multiple TDD channels are few, including only the Samsung Galaxy Note 4, a Huawei E5786 WiFi Modem and the Samsung Galaxy Note Edge.
+In September 2014, Optus also turned on its LTE Advanced carrier aggregation system that uses multiple 2.3MHz TDD channels in selected areas of Sydney, Melbourne, Brisbane Adelaide and Canberra.
+Through devices that support multiple TDD channels are few and far between.

 Other than that, it's just a USB or wireless dongle for connecting your computing devices to the network, and the telco does have a range of dual-band hotspots available.